► New BMW 8-series info

 As for straight line speed?
 M850i takes 3.9 seconds to 60mph, while the 840i gets there in 5.1 seconds and the 840d does the sprint in 5.2.

 The Gran Coupe kicks off at £69,340 for the 840i, and soars to £97,720 for the M850i xDrive.
 That’s around £3000 cheaper than the coupe.
 It'll be on sale later this year.

-New BMW 8-series: everything you need to know
+New BMW 8-series: everything else you need to know

 The all-new BMW 8-series Coupe slots in the market between focused sports cars, like the Porsche 911, and outright grand tourers, like the Mercedes-Benz S-Class Coupe.
 The two-door GT is BMW’s new flagship car and replaces the 6-series.
 ‘The 8,’ as BMW calls it, will be on sale before the end of November 2018.

 If you want something hotter, you’ll be pleased to know there’s an M8 coming too, using the M5’s powertrain and a circa-650bhp V8 – but we’ll have to wait until summer 2019 for that one to roll out.